DHTMLX/docs-suite/docs/form/checkbox.md

 # Checkbox

-A control that allows a user to make a choice between one or several opposite options by toggling them.
+A control that allows displaying the specified value or change it to the opposite one.

 ![Checkbox control](../assets/form/form_checkbox.png)